DavidAJohnston/DecentralizedApplications/README.md

 valuation due to their superior incentivization structure, flexibility, transparency, resiliency, and distributed nature.

-### Definition of a decentralized application
+### Definition of a decentralized application "DApp"

-For an application to be considered a DA, it must meet the following
+For an application to be considered a "DApp", it must meet the following
 criteria:

 1. The application must be completely